Close

 Rich Beem

 The son of Larry Beem, the late PGA Professional and former golf coach at New Mexico State.
 In 2002, Beem joined a nine-member group of PGA Champions who were sons of PGA Members.
-The list includes Chick Harbert (1954), Doug Ford (1955), Jack Burke Jr. (1956), Dave Marr (1965), Raymond Floyd (1969, '82), Davis Love III (1997), Keegan Bradley (2011) and Justin Thomas (2017).
+The list includes Chick Harbert (1954), Doug Ford (1955), Jack Burke Jr. (1956), Dave Marr (1965), Raymond Floyd (1969, '82), Davis Love III (1997), Keegan Bradley (2011), and Justin Thomas (2017).

 2014 Notes: Only played in four events around the world, missing the cut in Zurich Classic, Barracuda Championship, PGA Championship, and Hong Kong Open.

 2020 & 2021 Notes: Missed the cut at the 2020 3M Open and PGA Championship.
 Also missed the cut in the 2021 PGA Championship.
-In 2020 he turned 50 and made his PGA Tour Champions debut at the Charles Schwab Series at Ozarks National, he finished T-70th.
+In 2020, he turned 50 and made his PGA Tour Champions debut at the Charles Schwab Series at Ozarks National, where he finished T-70th.
 For the two-year season, Beem played in 13 Champions Tour events and had one top-25, T-11th at the 2021 Senior Open Championship, and finished the season 95th on the money list with $101,370.

 He is maintaining his Sky schedule and will play off and on the PGA Tour Champions.